Texas State Representative (Fmr)

 As a Mentor Director for Seedling, Bea is grateful for the opportunity to nurture the men and women (mentors) who bring compassion and hope into the lives of children who have incarcerated parents.
 Bea is happily married to Taft Benson and is the proud mother of Maurice and Pam.
 She has two grandchildren, Allyson and Preston.

 Lynn joined Seedling with 28 years experience as a Special Education teacher in our area public school districts.
 Lynn has served in teacher leadership roles where she supervised and assisted teachers in order to coordinate services and develop individual program plans for students with special needs.
-Most recently she served as Special Education Department Chair at Burnet Middle School in AISD.
 While Lynn’s area of teaching expertise is in teaching reading and writing to middle school students with learning disabilities, she has mentored numerous students and beginning teachers.
 Outside the world of work, Lynn has been a volunteer with the Sunshine Kids Foundation where she has assisted in planning and coordinating positive life experiences for young cancer patients.

 Through her teaching experiences, Lynn recognizes the importance for children of incarcerated parents to develop meaningful relationships with compassionate, positive role models.
 At Seedling, Lynn is pleased to share her knowledge of child development and the positive spirit of mentorship with members of our community.
 Lynn has a Bachelor of Science in Habilitation of the Deaf from Texas Christian University and a Master’s in Educational Administration from Texas State University.